anegg0/gr0wing-hugo/content/posts/2013-08-12-money-philanthropy-and-personal-safety.md

 I would suggest that you work at building a safety cushion.
 This should be your primary objective.

 How big should be this cushion be?
 One month of expenses ?
 2 months ?
-Try to define your comfort zone. &#8220;I feel good with x month of expenses in my safety cushion&#8221;&#8230;
+Try to define your comfort zone.
+"I feel good with x month of expenses in my safety cushion"&#8230;

 Then you will need to apply tip #1 : DO something NOW.
 How much can you put aside every month ? $ 10 ? $ 50 ? &#8230; Whatever you can do,  DO IT!